Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \subsection{Applications to Myocardial Infarction Data}

-We use \persist to analyse a spatial transcriptomics data set consisting of samples from multiple physiological zones of the heart from myocardial infarction and control patients \cite{cardiac_paper}.
+To provide a more complete assessment of the capabilities of topology for SVG identification, we also used our methdology to analyse a spatial transcriptomics data set consisting of samples of multiple physiological zones of the heart from myocardial infarction and control patients \cite{cardiac_paper}.
+These samples are very different from the kidney samples analysed above in that gene expression is resolved to a much larger number of much smaller wells.
 These samples contain expression on 16272 genes resolved to between 1890 and 4659 $10\mu$m wells, with samples from the borderzone, fibrotic zone, ischaemic zone and remote zone, as well as control samples.

-We include this analysis to demonstrate the general applicability of \persist to spatial transcriptomics data. \persist performs favourably compared to the benchmarked methods with respect to consistency in number of SVGs called, and the correlation between the number of SVGs called and the number of wells in each sample (supplementary table 3, supplementary figure 5b).
+Again we find persistent homology performs favourably compared to the benchmarked methods with respect to consistency in the number of SVGs called, and the correlation between the number of SVGs called and the number of wells in each sample (supplementary table 3, supplementary figure 3b).